cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

    :width: 600px

 In this screenshot, we see that the stream has about thirty thousand events and all of them have been processed by both flowlets.
-You can watch these metrics update in real-time by repeating the injection of events into the stream:
+You can watch these metrics update in real time by repeating the injection of events into the stream:

 .. container:: highlight